marboqmar/starter/README.md

 All variables use CSS custom properties, so you can override them in your own CSS files or modify them directly in these files.

-Modify the container and grid classes as needed.
+Also, modify the container and grid classes as needed.
 These can be found in `src/css/global/layout.css` and `src/css/global/grid-utils.css`.

 ### Typography

 To modify the typography, update the font families in `src/css/global/typography-variables.css`, and then adjust the font link in `index.html`.

-The `code` tag styling is located on `src/css/global/site.css`.
+The `code` tag styling is located in `src/css/global/site.css`.

 The `--icon-alignment-height` variable (located in `src/css/global/typography-variables.css`) is a 'first-line anchor', used to align the icon to the first line of text.
 It uses the variables